bmc/markwrap/index.md

 # Introduction

-The MarkWrap library (pronounced "mark wrap" or "more crap", depending on your preference) is a Scala library that provides a unified API for using various underlying lightweight markup APIs.
+The MarkWrap library (pronounced "mark wrap" or "more crap", depending on your preference) is a unified Scala API for various underlying lightweight markup APIs.
 Currently, it supports:

 * [Markdown][], via the [Knockoff][] parser.
 * [Textile][], via the Eclipse [Mylyn][] *wikitext* parser API.